Sonictherocketman/microblog_crawler/README.md

 # Microblog Feed Crawler

-Currently InDev!
+*Version 1.0!*

 A basic feed crawler/parser for traversing [microblog][1] and RSS feeds.

 [1]: http://openmicroblog.com

 The crawler's API is modeled afer the [Tweepy][2] StreamListener API.
 To use the crawler, subclass it and fill in the methods for the `on_event` methods.
+The crawler is meant to be quick and simple since it is designed to work close to real time.
+In later versions features may be added to address this directly (multiprocessing, simpler processing, etc).

 [2]: https://github.com/tweepy/tweepy